Drive to the Sahyadris

 9 Jan 2017: Day 9 (Lodai – Moti Virani, 79 km, 2 Hrs)

 We started our drive at 0620 Hrs and drove further west reaching Moti Virani by 0830 Hrs.
 Jugal Sir was waiting for us at his homestay where we quickly unloaded our luggage and proceeded for birding in the Banni grasslands.

 En-route to Banni, a Golden Jackal was spotted curiously checking us out along with other birds like Grey-necked Bunting, Common Snipe, Temminck’s Stint, Sand Plover and a Great Thick-knee.

-While returning to the homestay, a Pond Terapin was spotted right in the middle of the road.
-We stopped immediately and Jugal Sir gently guided it to the grassy side of the road.
+While returning to the homestay, a Pond Terapin was spotted right in the middle of the road that was gently guided to safety.

 Jugal Sir explained that it was here in 2016 that he had documented atleast 500 birds congregating before their return migration.
 He went on to explain that while Fulay remains to be the most reliable wintering site, these birds can often be seen in other suitable habitats (like we did in Lodai) and in Palanpur where sightings are regular since 2016.